A group of people stand in an unbuilt plot of land in an urban context. Some of them hold maps, and they are intently observing their surroundings.

 Let’s look at the three statements from a NET perspective.

 The first statement is obviously problematic.
 Most NET authors would outright deny that social cohesion, decarbonization and strategic need economic growth.
 And they would be mostly right.
-There is ample evidence for the opposite thesis, that the emissions of greenhouse gases such as CO2 is tightly correlated with economic growth.
-Neoclassical economists point out that, in theory, emissions can be decoupled from output; then former can decrease as the latter increases.
+There is ample evidence for the opposite thesis, that the emissions of greenhouse gases such as CO2 are tightly correlated with economic growth.
+Neoclassical economists point out that, in theory, emissions can be decoupled from output; the former can decrease as the latter increases.
 This is called “absolute decoupling” and features as target 8.4 of the United Nations’ Sustainable Development Goals.
 Absolute decoupling is empirically possible, and has been observed in some of the wealthier countries.
 However, it has only ever happened at very slow rates.
 Even for the best-performing countries, decoupling should speed up by a factor ten in order for them to respect their commitments under the Paris Agreement.
 Many NET economists believe demand policies are a safer and more efficient way to keep human civilization within the planetary boundaries: for example, shifting from driving cars to transit and cycling gets you a lot more emissions reduction per Euro invested than shifting from internal combustion engine cars to electric ones.
 In a slogan, NET economists believe green growth to be a myth.
 French economist Timothée Parrique makes this point clearly and forcefully in this short video.

 Similarly, many NET scholars refute the idea of a positive linkage between economic growth and social cohesion.
 We have known for a long time that reported satisfaction is uncorrelated to GDP per capita: this is called the happiness-income paradox and was discovered by James Easterlin in 1974.
 More recently, Ole Peters has shown that systems that grow on average while practically all its participants are reduced into poverty are perfectly possible : indeed, such systems arise naturally when the income of individuals grows randomly and multiplicatively over time, like most financial markets most of the time.